Oxford History: George Street

 then back along the north side from west to east, ending with No. 75 at Magdalen Street

-• Kelly’s Directory 1896/7 shows George Street with its present new-style numbering:
+• Kelly’s Directory 1896/7 shows George Street with its present new-style numbering, but with some variations:

 1–3–5–7–9 along the south side from east to west